kairavidave/Projects/README.md

 - **Travel Consultancy**: Expert advice on travel trends, destination tips, and personalized itineraries.

 **Project Overview**
-This project uses big data analytics to enhance the customer travel experience and optimize Passport Paradise's business strategies.
-Our goal is to leverage data-driven insights to provide better travel recommendations, predictive analytics for future travel trends, and tailored marketing strategies.
+This project leverages big data analytics to provide insights into customer preferences, forecast travel trends, and enhance marketing strategies for a better travel experience.

 **Key Objectives**
 1. Identify meaningful trends in travel experiences, reviews, and preferences.